 Seoul, South Korea offers something for everyone where sights and attractions are concerned.
 Easy to get around thanks to an efficient public transit system and also pleasantly walkable depending on where you are, Seoul is a city made for laid-back exploring.
-Even travelers on a tight schedule should find it easy to pack in a decent amount of sightseeing without having to worry about feeling too rushed.
+Even travelers on a tight schedule or budget should find it easy to pack in a decent amount of sightseeing without having to worry about feeling too rushed.
 So where should you focus your attention when it comes to making the most of a trip to the South Korean capital?
 Whether you’re into history and culture, shopping, exploring the great outdoors, or stuffing you face with delicious street food, you won’t be disappointed with what’s on offer.
 If you’re headed to Seoul, here are some of the best things to see and do while you’re there.

 Shop 'Til You Drop at Myeongdong

 Exiting the subway at Myeongdong Station, it’s easy to see which direction to head – simply follow the throngs of people all heading to one of the primary shopping districts in Seoul.
 But despite the presence of so many shoppers, the area still feels organized and easy to navigate, whether you're browsing or buying (or both).
 You’ll find some familiar name brands here (from UNIQLO and Zara, to Nike and H&M), along with many Korean brands.
 Myeongdong is also a mecca for anyone on the hunt for Korean beauty and skin care brands, with store shelves lined with every conceivable product to keep skin looking young and healthy.
 These stores are usually generous with samples, so if there’s something you’re curious about, just ask.
 While many Korean beauty and skin care brands are available in North America, this is the place to stock up on any hard-to-find items.